-Hemoglobinuria (the appearance of hemoglobin in the urine) - is a sign of intravascular hemolysis of red blood cells.
-When hemoglobinuria urine dark brown.
-Hemoglobinuria precedes from hemoglobinemia.
+Hemoglobinuria (the appearance of hemoglobin in the urine) is a sign of intravascular hemolysis of erythrocytes.
+With hemoglobinuria, urine is dark brown.
+Hemoglobinuria is preceded by hemoglobinemia.

-In a healthy person in the bloodstream destroyed about 10% of red blood cells, so the plasma contains free hemoglobin in a concentration not exceeding 4 mg%.
-Free hemoglobin binds haptoglobin.
-Connection haptoglobin-hemoglobin does not pass kidney filter, as its MM is 160-320 kDa.
-The complex enters the retikulogistiotsitarnuyu system of the liver and spleen, where it undergoes cleavage to form the final products of pigment metabolism.
+In a healthy person, about 10% of erythrocytes are destroyed in the bloodstream, therefore, the plasma contains free hemoglobin in a concentration not exceeding 4 mg%.
+Free hemoglobin in blood is bound by haptoglobin.
+The haptoglobin-hemoglobin compound does not pass the renal filter, since its MW is 160-320 kDa.
+The complex enters the reticulohistiocytic system of the liver and spleen, where it undergoes cleavage to form the end products of pigment metabolism.

-Hemoglobinuria occurs only in those cases where the level of plasma free hemoglobin exceeds the reserve capacity of haptoglobin to bind hemoglobin.
-In normal blood concentrations of haptoglobin, it is 100 mg%.
+Hemoglobinuria occurs only when the level of free plasma hemoglobin exceeds the reserve ability of haptoglobin to bind hemoglobin.
+At a normal concentration of blood haptoglobin, it is 100 mg%.

-Intensity depends on the degree of hemoglobinuria from hemoglobinemia, the concentration of haptoglobin in blood and renal tubular resorption capacity.
+The intensity of hemoglobinuria depends on the degree of hemoglobinemia, the concentration of haptoglobin in the blood, and the resorption capacity of the renal tubules.

-At low plasma haptoglobin, and hemoglobinuria appears, without significant hemoglobinemia.
+With a low level of plasma haptoglobin, hemoglobinuria appears without significant hemoglobinemia.

-Gemoglobinemiya above 100-120 mg% causes increased reabsorption of hemoglobin cells of renal tubules.
-Reabsorbed hemoglobin is oxidized in the epithelium of proximal tubules in hemosiderin, ferritin.
-Hemosiderin-laden cells exfoliate and detected in urine.
-With a large number of hemosiderin in the urine sediment revealed unconfined hemosiderin.
-Gemoglobinemiya over 125 mg% is accompanied hemosiderinuria and hemoglobinuria.
+Hemoglobinemia above 100-120 mg% causes increased reabsorption of hemoglobin by the cells of the renal tubules.
+Reabsorbed hemoglobin is oxidized in the epithelium of the proximal tubule into hemosiderin, ferritin.
+The cells loaded with hemosiderin are exfoliated and detected in the urine.
+With a large amount of hemosiderin, free-lying hemosiderin is found in the urine sediment.
+Hemoglobinemia over 125 mg% is accompanied by hemosiderinuria and hemoglobinuria.

-Thus, the laboratory signs of intravascular hemolysis are hemoglobinemia, hemoglobinuria, hemosiderinuriya.
+Thus, laboratory signs of intravascular hemolysis are hemoglobinemia, hemoglobinuria, hemosiderinuria.

 - post-transfusion reactions